Optimal Shrinkage of Eigenvalues in the Spiked Covariance Model: Beyond Formal Optimality

-The shrinkers we have derived and analyzed above are formally optimal, as in Defintion \ref{formally:def}, in the sense that they minimize a formal expression $L_\infty(\ell|\eta)$.
-So far we have only shown that formally optimal shrinkers actually minimize the asymptotic loss (namely, are asymptotically unique admissible) in the single-spike case, under assumptions \Asy\, and \OneSpike, and only over nonlinearities $\eta$ that collapse the vicinity of the bulk to $1$.
+The shrinkers we have derived and analyzed above are formally optimal, as in Definition \ref{def:Optimal}, in the sense that they minimize the formal expression $L_\infty(\ell|\eta)$.
+So far we have only shown that formally optimal shrinkers actually minimize the asymptotic loss (namely, are asymptotically unique admissible) in the single-spike case, under assumptions \Asy\, and \OneSpike, and only over neighborhood bulk shrinkers.

-In this section, we show that formally optimal shrinkers in fact minimize the asymptotic loss in the general Spiked Covariance model, namely under assumptions \Asy\, and \Spike, and over a large class of nonlinearities that collapse the bulk, but possibly not the vicinity of the bulk, to $1$.
+In this section, we show that formally optimal shrinkers in fact minimize the asymptotic loss in the general Spiked Covariance Model, namely under assumptions \Asy\, and \Spike, and over a large class of bulk shrinkers, which are possibly not neighborhood bulk shrinkers.